tylerpeterson/query-v1/README.md

 ## Running it Locally

-You have to have node and npm installed.
+You have to have node and npm installed, and npm install supervisor, locally.

 ### Get A V1 client_secrets.json File